Do you know that as a blogger you need Alexa.com?

 The best part– in addition to finding out Alexa’s analysis of your audience, traffic, and SEO, you can discover the same information about your competitors.
 Alexa gives you all of this for free.

-Readers, please share so other bloggers and website creators know the value of Alexa.com to their blog or business.
+Readers, please share so other bloggers and website creators know the Alexa rank meaning and the value of Alexa.com to their blog or business.
+If you share, other bloggers and search engine marketers will know the answer to the question, “What is Alexa ranking?” when they hear it.

 Had you heard of the Alexa score before reading this article?
 The score is a measure of how popular your site is.
 Does your Alexa score matter to you?
 I look forward to your opinion in the comments section.